Investigating Black-Box Function Recognition Using Hardware Performance Counters: Function Recognition: A Preliminary Study on X86, ARM, and RISC-V

 \subsubsection{Shapley Additive Explanations}

-The previous section provided a preliminary insight into how some HPCs may be more valuable than others during classification decisions.
-Correlations, however, show how features relate to one another, not the degree to which they contribute to decisions.
-This requires the use of model inspection techniques to understand their relative importance.
-For simple linear methods, this can be relatively straightforward by, for example, ranking the trained model's feature weights (coefficients)~\cite{ribeiro2016should}.
-However, HPC-based research ubiquitously relies on complex, non-linear models, such as random forests and multi-layer neural networks, to accurately classify high-dimensional input vectors~\cite{zhou2018hardware}.
-This was also observed in the best results from \S\ref{sec:classification_results}.
-Understanding such models has spurred the development of more sophisticated model explanation techniques~\cite{shapley:lundberg,ribeiro2016should,shrikumar2017learning}.

-We employed SHAP (SHapley Additive exPlanations), a unified framework for interpreting complex model predictions, which has been applied to Android malware classification~\cite{fan2020can} and intrusion detection~\cite{wang2020explainable}.
+While useful for understanding multicollinearity, correlations do not show the extent to which particular HPCs contribute to classification decisions, thus requiring model inspection methods to understand their relative importance.
+To this end, we employed SHAP (SHapley Additive exPlanations), a unified framework for interpreting complex model predictions, which has been applied to Android malware classification~\cite{fan2020can} and intrusion detection~\cite{wang2020explainable}.
 SHAP uses a co-operative game-theoretic approach for assigning feature importances of a machine learning model prediction function, $f$, using Shapley values~\cite{shapley:lundberg}.
 SHAP explains $f$'s decisions as the sum of results, $\phi_i \in \mathbb{R}$, of feature subsets being included in a conditional expectation, $E[f(x) | x_{S}]$ ($S$ being a subset of model features and $x$ the feature vector of the instance to be explained).
-SHAP scores combine conditional expectations with the Shapley value of a feature value, $\phi_i$---corresponding to its contribution to the payout (prediction)---as follows (Eq.~\ref{eq:shapley}):
+SHAP scores combine conditional expectations with the Shapley value of a feature value, $\phi_i$---corresponding to its contribution to the payout (prediction)---which are calculated using Eq.~\ref{eq:shapley}.